khylo/CourseNotes/cloud/aws/ec2.md

   Deleting Autoscaling group will delete all instances also

   A VPC spans all the Availability Zones in the region.
 After creating a VPC, you can add one or more subnets in each Availability Zone.
 When you create a subnet, you specify the CIDR block for the subnet

+  Can also use launch templates now instead of lauch configuration

 ## EC2 Placement group
  ..* Custered placement groups